oktadev/okta-xaa-typescript-mcp-sdk-example/README.md

 - An **"Up next"** card suggesting the next step (required steps first)
 - The **checklist** itself, with priorities mapped to _Required / Recommended / Optional_
-- A **"Behind the scenes"** panel showing all four XAA steps live, with timings, decoded ID-JAG and access-token claims, and replay buttons (step-by-step SDK calls, or the one-shot `CrossAppAccessProvider` auto mode)
+- A **"Behind the scenes"** panel showing all four XAA steps live, with timings, decoded ID-JAG and access-token claims, and two run buttons (run manually step-by-step, or run automatically via `CrossAppAccessProvider`)

 All checklist data is fetched at request time from xaa.dev's protected MCP server (`todo0://todos`) with **read-only scopes** (`todos.read mcp.access`).
 Nothing is seeded or mocked.